bkach/ATM-Locator/README.md

 # ATM Locator

-An app which shows a list of ATMs closest to the users' location
+An app which shows a list of Swiss ATMs closest to the users' location

 <img src="screenshot.png" alt="screenshot" width="300" />